Monishnd/ccr-examples-Monish/easybuild/0_Introductory/README.md

 ## How to Rebuild

 > [!NOTE]
 > When using Easybuild, do NOT use the CCR login nodes.
 Always use a compile node or do this from a compute node in an OnDemand desktop session or interactive job.
 See CCR docs for more info on [running jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission).
-These installations can use a decent amount of disk space so we recommend you use your project directory for all software installations.
+> These installations can use a decent amount of disk space so we recommend you use your project directory for all software installations.
+You'll need to set the `$CCR_BUILD_PREFIX` [environment variable](https://docs.ccr.buffalo.edu/en/latest/software/building/#building-modules-for-your-group) to point to your project directory, or else it will default to installing in your home directory.

 1. First, start by loading the Easybuild module and search for the existing `SAMtools-1.18-GCC-12.3.0` Easybuild (EB) recipe: